yairchu/srcview/README.md

 # srcview

-Open a Python function or module's source code in your editor by using:
+Open a Python function/class/module's source code in your editor by using:

 ```Python
 srcview.open(func)